akarnokd/RxJavaExtensions/README.md

 ## Parallel operations

+**Deprecated in 0.14.4, functions moved to `io.reactivex.parallel.ParallelFlowable` in RxJava 2.0.5; this will be removed when RxJava 2.1 becomes available.**

 RxJava is sequential by nature and you can achieve parallelism by having parallel sequences.
 Forking out and joining a single sequence can become complicated and incurs quite an overhead.
 By using the `ParallelFlowable` API, the forking and joining of parallel computations started in and ending in a Flowable is more efficient than